Georgia vs. Florida NCAA Football Odds, Plays and Insights | October 30, 2021

 Georgia Stats and Trends

+- Georgia has played seven games, with five wins against the spread.

-- This season, the Bulldogs have an against the spread record of 4-2 in their six games as a favorite of 14 points or more.
+- The Bulldogs have an against the spread record of 4-2 in their six games as a favorite of 14 points or more so far this season.

 - Georgia's games this year have hit the over on three of seven set point totals (42.9%).

-- When Georgia churns out more than 335.4 yards, the team is 4-2 against the spread and 6-0 overall.
+- When Georgia amasses more than 335.4 yards, the team is 4-2 against the spread and 6-0 overall.

-- This year, the Bulldogs have turned the ball over seven times, one more than the Gators' takeaways (6).
+- The Bulldogs have turned the ball over one more time (7 total) than the Gators have forced a turnover (6) this season.

 - Find the latest spread and moneyline odds for Georgia at SISportsbook.